tomitomas/plugin-mybin/docs/en_US/index.md

 # Utilisation

-Each equipment creates 3 comamnds:
+Each equipment creates 4 comamnds:
 - one indicating if the bin needs to be put out
 - one to acknowledge it.
 This command will be automatically called at collect time
 - one counter which increments itself at each ack (manual or automatic)
+- one action to reset counter

 # Contributions